SolangeUG/nature-in-code/nature-in-code.md

 ## Epidemics

 [Nature in Code, Biology in Javascript][1] concludes the course by looking into how infectious diseases spread in a population.
-And this last chapter is my favorite of the entire course as it shows how programming (and software in general) can be used as a powerful tool to understand and find solutions to real world problems such as those caused by infectious diseases.
+And this last chapter is my favourite of the entire course as it shows how programming (and software in general) can be used as a powerful tool to understand and find solutions to real world problems such as those caused by infectious diseases.

 Following the same modelling process as before, the course defines preconditions for an epidemic to occur:
 - a susceptible population